alvaro-prieto/colResizable/readme.md

 * **marginRight**: [type: string / null] [default: null] [version: 1.3]

 It behaves in exactly the same way than the previous attribute but applied to the right margin.
+___

+ *  **fixed**: [deprecated: use "mode" instead] [type: boolean] [default: true] [version: 1.5 only]

+It is used to set how the resize method works.
+In fixed mode resizing a column does not alter total table width, which means that when a column is expanded the next one shrinks.
+If fixed is set to false then table can change its width and each column can shrink or expand independently.

+_Note: There is a known issue where the CSS property `table-layout: fixed;` causes a minor conflict with resizing table widths.
+It is important to note that the `fixed` setting is different from the CSS property and it is encouraged not to apply that style to your tables._

 ## Events

 * **onResize**: [type: callback function] [default: null] [version: 1.0]